myrupem/myrupem/README.md

 # Hi 👋

-I'm **Emilia Myrup** — a frontend developer with a background in film- and tv production, passionate about turning ideas into interactive and user-friendly experiences.
+I'm Emilia Myrup — a frontend developer with a background in film- and tv production, passionate about turning ideas into interactive and user-friendly experiences.

 ## 🛠 Technical Skills

-### Languages
-- JavaScript

-### Front-end
+#### Front-end
 - HTML
 - CSS
-- React JS
+- React
+- Javascript
+- Figma

-### Back-end
+#### Back-end
 - Node JS
 - MongoDB
+- Express
+- AWS